-- a.
-Background - i.
-Cases are designed to elicit a process of history taking and physical examination that demonstrates the examinee's ability to list and pursue various plausible diagnoses.
-Clinical reasoning will be evaluated. - b.
-The EOY OSCE is scheduled during the May Intersession. - c.
-Objective - i.
-Demonstrate competency in history, physical examination skills, and diagnostic reasoning appropriate to the level of the student - ii.
-Accurately document a focused history, physical examination, assessment and corresponding clinical reasoning in the record. - iii.
-Make informed decisions about the initial diagnostic work-up for each scenario and document in the record. - iv.
-Demonstrate communication skills in providing patient education and counselling when appropriate to the situation. - v.
-Demonstrate sensitivity, compassion, integrity, and respect for all people. - d.
-Scoring and Grading - i.
-The student will receive two sub-scores - 1.
-Integrated clinical encounter- consisting of: - a.
-Standardized Patient Checklist covering key elements of history and physical examination - b.
-SOAP note in the standard format with a focus on the assessment and plan and organization of the note - c.
-Additional elements, such as oral presentation, may be added to assess clinical reasoning e.
-Must pass each category (Integrated clinical encounter AND Communication and Interpersonal Skills) across all 6 cases i.
-Minimum passing score 75%
+- Background - Cases are designed to elicit a process of history taking and physical examination that demonstrates the examinee's ability to list and pursue various plausible diagnoses.
+Clinical reasoning will be evaluated. - The EOY OSCE is scheduled during the May Intersession. - Objective - Demonstrate competency in history, physical examination skills, and diagnostic reasoning appropriate to the level of the student

+- Accurately document a focused history, physical examination, assessment and corresponding clinical reasoning in the record. - Make informed decisions about the initial diagnostic work-up for each scenario and document in the record. - Demonstrate communication skills in providing patient education and counselling when appropriate to the situation. - Demonstrate sensitivity, compassion, integrity, and respect for all people. - Scoring and Grading - The student will receive two sub-scores - Integrated clinical encounter- consisting of: - Standardized Patient Checklist covering key elements of history and physical examination - SOAP note in the standard format with a focus on the assessment and plan and organization of the note - Additional elements, such as oral presentation, may be added to assess clinical reasoning - Communication and Interpersonal Skills - Uniform checklist across all cases with focus on fostering the relationship, gathering the information, providing information, helping the patient make decisions, and supporting emotions. - Note: there will be modifications for pediatric cases and telephone encounters - Must pass each category (Integrated clinical encounter AND Communication and Interpersonal Skills) across all 6 cases - Minimum passing score 75% - Remediation - If a passing score in either category or both is not achieved, the student will be required to repeat all stations of the examination. - If a passing score on either category or both is not achieved on the second attempt, the student will be referred to Grading and Promotions. - Successful completion of remediation is required to begin Year 4 coursework.